Music Glossary M

 (2) The rhythm of speech or singing, including intonation and stresses as applied to speech and singing, poetry and lyrics

-Sensitivity Pattern (Polar Pattern)
+- Sensitivity Pattern (Polar Pattern)

-How they convert acoustic to electric waves
+- How they convert acoustic to electric waves

 A Middle-Eight is a specialist type of bridge section.
-In music theory, middle eight refers to the B section of a 32-Bar Song Form song, which is 8 Bars in length (hence middle eight).
-It has a significantly different melody, rhythm and harmony from the “A” section specifically, and the more general, the whole song.
+In music theory, middle eight refers to the B section of a 32-Bar Song Form song, which is 8 Bars in length (hence the middle eight).
+It has a significantly different melody, rhythm, and harmony from the “A” section specifically, and the more general, the whole song.
 It is the B in an AABA song, in an AB (Verse / Chorus) song the middle eight is usually placed after the second chorus.